Smith Magazine: Six Words for America

-In 2008, Smith Magazine and the National Constitution Center asked readers to help ten-President-elect Barack Obama inspire America.
+In 2008, Smith Magazine and the National Constitution Center asked readers to help then-President-elect Barack Obama inspire America.
 SMITH asked readers to use six words to give him guidance, offer ideas for his inaugural address, or share six memorable words for January 20 and beyond.

 Six contest winners were chosen and won a Six-Word Memoir book, and a one year's membership to the National Constitution Center.
 One grand-prize winner also won a leather bound volume of the United States Constitution.

 My Life So Far

 This is an ongoing Smith reader project that invites writers to share their memoirs-in-progress or a personal essay.

 My Ex

 This is an ongoing Smith reader project that invites writers to share their stories about ex-boyfriends/girlfriends/lovers.

 Brushes With Fame

 This is an ongoing Smith reader project that invites writers to share their stories about unexpectedly running into celebrities.